CVE-2026-6921

 Remediation

-Immediate Action: Update all instances of Google Chrome on Windows to version 147 or later as soon as the update is released.
+Immediate Action: Update all instances of Google Chrome to the latest stable version immediately to ensure the race condition is mitigated.

 Exploitation status